TikTok's Golden Hour Makeup Is Like Wearing A Glow Filter IRL

 @asiacapribeauty grwm golden hour edition #makeup #blackgirlmakeup ♬ Dont play with it x candy shop - Hunny Bee 😈

-Victoria starts with a tinted sunscreen, namely Supergoop!
-Glowscreen SPF 30, £34, which lends skin a glossy effect.
+Victoria starts with a tinted sunscreen, which lends skin a glossy effect.
 What follows is a tinted serum, bronzing drops applied on areas of the face that would naturally catch the sun like the forehead and cheekbones, and a dab of highlighter.
 That constitutes the base.
 Gold eyeshadow blended up towards the brow bone, a slick of mascara, brown lip liner and a gold lip gloss pull the look together.

-I've tried many glowing makeup trends this summer but this one is arguably the most mesmerising.
-Perhaps it's the twinkle of the carefully placed highlighter or maybe it's the sun-dappled finish of the bronzing drops.
-Either way, it was a dreary day in London and my dull skin needed a serious pick-me-up.

 Advertisement